mampfes/hacs_waste_collection_schedule/doc/source/static.md

 **WEEKDAYS**
 *(list | dictionary) (optional)*

-Can either be used to define the week day for weekly frequency (can also be done by setting the start date and leaving this empty).
+Can either be used to define the week day for weekly frequency (can also be done by setting the start date and leaving this field empty).
 Or to specify weekday events in Monthly frequency.
-Should in format MO, TU, WE, TH, FR, SA, SU or numbers 0-6. in Montly you may want to give additional parameters like 1 for first 2 for second -1 for last -2 for second to last or every for all
+Should be in format MO, TU, WE, TH, FR, SA, SU or numbers 0-6. in Monthly frequency you may want to give additional parameters like 1 for first 2 for second -1 for last -2 for second to last or "every"(or any String) for all

 ## Example